Customer called regarding irratic scoring on the first few laps of races

 This email was followed up by a phone call from the clubs President who was at the track and wanted support.

-#1 Updated by Walter Pate about 1 month ago
+#1 Updated by Walter Pate 3 months ago

 I connected with the OCQMRC computer and did some diagnostic tests on their Moscore-QM.